AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/recovering-aem-forms-data.md

 >[!NOTE]
 >
 >Component deployment will fail on Windows if the GDS directory is at the drive root (for example, D:\).
-For GDS, you must make sure that the directory is not located at the root of the drive but is located in a subdirectory.
+For GDS, you must make sure that the directory is not located at the root of the drive but is in a subdirectory.
 For example, the directory should be D:\GDS and not simply D:\.

 ## Recovering the GDS to a clustered environment {#recovering-the-gds-to-a-clustered-environment}